shuang1024/games/README.md

 r - new game

 ## Snake
+Snake is part of a sub-genre of video games called "snake games", and it started in 1976 with the video game Blockade, made by Gremlin Industries.
+The video game that is called "Snake" was created for Nokia phones in 1998.

 ### Goal
 The gole of snake is to eat as many apples as possible without dying.